 - Unix/Linux service: The application package is provided by Finologee through a secured channel and can be deployed on premise on an Unix environment as a service.

 SaaS models have many advantages over on-premises solutions, including low upfront costs, scalability, and little participation from the internal IT staff.
 However, the cloud-computing technology might not be the most suitable option for banks that want complete control over their information and data and plan on deeply customising the software.

 Get in touch and let us help you make a more informed decision while evaluating On-premise vs. SaaS (Software-as-a-Service) CEDRS compliance solution.

-Finologee can provide a fully outsourced and compliant technical gateway enabling banks to share account and safe-deposit box holder data with the CSSF to be able to meet the rather tight deadline of September 10th 2020 to finalise this implementation that applies to all banks.
+Finologee can provide a fully outsourced and compliant technical gateway enabling banks to share account and safe-deposit box holder data with the CSSF to finalise this implementation that applies to all banks.
 Deployment is done strictly in accordance with CSSF Circular 20/747 specifications.
 We have executed a thorough analysis of the Circular 20/747 and are working in close collaboration with the regulator, CSSF, to have first-hand information on the API.

 We believe that our company’s expertise in developing and operating critical financial systems in a Software or Platform-as-a-Service mode, as well as our track-record with deploying similar products over the last 15 years may be considered as strong asset when evaluating our ability to meet your needs and expectations in a highly qualitative and timely manner.